My Cat Can’t Walk - Causes And Solutions

 My cat can’t walk straight

-Cats that have previously or are currently recovering from diseases such as feline panleukopenia (feline parvovirus), can also suffer from neurological sequelae that affect their walking.
-These such cats will struggle to walk straight and lift their legs properly.
-Does your cat lose its balance easily?
+Cats that have previously or are currently recovering from diseases such as feline panleukopenia (feline parvovirus) can also suffer from neurological sequelae that affect their walking.
+These such cats will struggle to walk straight and lift their legs properly, giving them an abnormal gait.
+Does your cat lose their balance easily?
 Does your cat lack coordination?
 This may be the reason why.
-These such damages can be irreversible, but they do not prevent your cat from leading a normal life.
+These damages can be irreversible, but they may be able to live a happy life even with an impaired gait.

 Vestibular syndrome in cats

 Vestibular syndrome in cats is a neurological disorder in cats that produces symptoms such as: